qweeah/distribution/docs/extensions.md

 	GetManifestHandlers(
 		repo Repository,
 		blobStore BlobStore) []ManifestHandler
-    // GetGarbageCollectHandler returns the GCExtensionHandler that handles custom garbage collection behavior for the extension.
+    // GetGarbageCollectHandlers returns the GCExtensionHandlers that handles custom garbage collection behavior for the extension.
-	GetGarbageCollectionHandler() GCExtensionHandler
+	GetGarbageCollectionHandlers() []GCExtensionHandler
 }
 ```

 The `GCExtensionHandler` interface defines three methods that are used in the garbage colection mark and sweep process.
-The `Mark` method is invoked for each `GCExtensionHandler` after the existing mark process finishes in `MarkAndSweep`. `IsEligibleForDeletion` is used to define if a specific manifest set for deletion in `MarkAndSweep` should be eligible for deletion.
-Extensions may choose to special case certain manifest types in manifest deletion. `RemoveManifestVacuum` is invoked to extend the `RemoveManifest` functionality for the `Vacuum`.
-New or special-cased manifests may require custom manifest deletion which can be defined with this method.
+The `Mark` method is invoked for each `GCExtensionHandler` after the existing mark process finishes in `MarkAndSweep`.
+It is used to determine if the manifest and blobs should have their temporary ref count incremented in the case of an artifact manifest, or if the manifest and it's referrers should be recursively indexed for deletion in the case of a non-artifact manifest. `RemoveManifest` is invoked to extend the `RemoveManifest` functionality for the `Vacuum`.
+New or special-cased manifests may require custom manifest deletion which can be defined with this method. `SweepBlobs` is used to add artifact manifest/blobs to the original `markSet`.
+These blobs are retained after determining their ref count is still positive.

 ```
 type GCExtensionHandler interface {
 	Mark(ctx context.Context,
+		repository distribution.Repository,
 		storageDriver driver.StorageDriver,
-		registry Namespace,
+		registry distribution.Namespace,
+		manifest distribution.Manifest,
+		manifestDigest digest.Digest,
 		dryRun bool,
-		removeUntagged bool) (map[digest.Digest]struct{}, error)
+		removeUntagged bool) (bool, error)
-	RemoveManifestVacuum(ctx context.Context,
+	RemoveManifest(ctx context.Context,
 		storageDriver driver.StorageDriver,
+		registry distribution.Namespace,
 		dgst digest.Digest,
 		repositoryName string) error
-	IsEligibleForDeletion(ctx context.Context,
+	SweepBlobs(ctx context.Context,
-		dgst digest.Digest,
-		manifestService ManifestService) (bool, error)
+		markSet map[digest.Digest]struct{}) map[digest.Digest]struct{}
 }
 ```